VAthree/VAthree.github.io/_pages/about.md

 My research interests broadly lie in domain-specific languages and compilers, large Scale Machine Learning, and accelerator architecture.
 In particular, I focus on application-specific optimization on heterogeneous hardware, achieving significant performance acceleration in many applications.

-Feel free to drop me an email if you have aligned interests.QwQ
+Feel free to drop me an email if you have aligned interests.

 [Email: liu1405214289[at]163[dot]com](mailto:liu1405214289@163.com) / [Github](https://github.com/VAthree)